alexismgjackson-github/gooddog/README.md

 ## WHY I BUILT THIS

 I wanted to build a booking system of some sort.
 Ultimately, I decided to go with creating a dog grooming booking system after finding several beautiful images of dogs on the Unsplash site.
+Also, I am obsessed with dogs!

 ## WHAT I LEARNED